 Legislative amendments are a win for injured workers

-Charter challenge results in legislative change for workers with mental health injuries
+Charter challenge results in legislative change for workers with chronic mental stress

 On June 29, 2017, the Ontario Network of Injured Worker Groups, Injured Worker Consultants, and Margery Wardle filed an application challenging the Workplace Safety and Insurance Act, 1997 under the Canadian Charter of Rights and Freedoms.
 They asked the court to strike down provisions that excluded individuals who suffer from chronic mental stress from applying for benefits.